Your One-Day Plan for Better Sleep

 Tired of counting sheep?
 Follow our hour-by-hour plan and sleep like a baby—and slim down—tonight.

-Setting your alarm clock to go off at the same time each day helps you sleep better.
+While it may seem like a small things, setting your alarm clock to go off at the same time each day helps you sleep better.
 According to Kansas State University psychologists, occasionally sleeping in—even just once a week—can reset your body’s internal clock to a different sleep cycle, making it more difficult to nod off after you’ve crawled into bed.

 Plus, spending some time in the sun can also increase your levels of vitamin D, a vitamin that over 40 percent of Americans don’t get enough of.
 According to scientists, not having enough of the vitamin in your system can cause sleep problems such as insomnia and excessive daytime sleepiness.
 Yikes!
 Why not just pop a pill?
 Although the association between vitamins and sleep is still unclear, preliminary research reveals that those who take supplements tend to sleep less soundly than those who don’t.